International Awards & Nominations

-‘one thousand birds symphony is a majestic collection of symphonic compositions and arrangements mixed with field recordings of dawn choruses and solo birdsong presented in 5.1 surround sound, accompanied by original footage and digital art created by musician and producer GRICE.
+‘‘one thousand birds symphony is a majestic collection of film footage captured on location in deepest darkest Devon (UK) and digital artwork accompanied by symphonic compositions and arrangements mixed with field recordings of dawn choruses and solo birdsong created during lockdown by British art-rock artist GRICE.

 ‘one thousand birds symphony’ was created between March and December of 2020 deep in The Shire at a time of disintegration and emotional derailment where human activity was for the most part suspended leaving a deafening silence, a sacred space filled with intricate birdsong and the exquisite voices of a thousand feathered choristers.